Flawless Physio Logo

 Cortisone injection for Fat pad impingement

 Surgery for fat pad irritation should be a last resort when all other treatments have been exhausted.
-If activity modification, physiotherapy, taping and medication do not prove effective over an appropriate period, such as six months.
-And if injections have not provided adequate improvement, surgery may be necessary.
-With surgery, the fat pad may be debrided, resected or excised.
-As the fat pad has a function, removal of it can have complications in the future.
+If activity modification, physiotherapy, taping and medication are ineffective over an appropriate period, such as six months.
+Knee Fat Pad impingement surgery recovery time can vary depending on the type of surgery, but in our experience, most cases recover within 6-12 weeks.

 Physiotherapy with James McCormack

 This is not medical advice, and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly.

 Share this page